MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 As you refine and fine-tune your flow or prompts during iterative development, you can carry out multiple iterations locally within your code repository.
 The VS Code community version, VS Code Prompt flow extension, and prompt flow local SDK and CLI facilitate pure local development and testing without Azure binding.

 Working locally allows you to make and test changes quickly, without needing to update the main code repository each time.
-For more details and guidance on using the local versions, you can consult the [Prompt flow GitHub community](https://github.com/microsoft/promptflow).
+For more details and guidance on using local versions, consult the [Prompt flow GitHub community](https://github.com/microsoft/promptflow).

 ### Use the VS Code Prompt flow extension